What Are AWS Database Services?

 Seems like too much work?
 This is exactly why AWS Database Services came into the picture.

 With AWS Database Services, you just have to focus on your application code and business expansion.
-The rest will be managed and taken care of by AWS, i.e., all the hardware up-gradations, security patches, and even the software up-gradations are taken care of by AWS, that too free of cost!
+The rest will be managed and taken care of by AWS, i.e., all the hardware upgrades, security patches, and even the software upgrades are taken care of by AWS, that too free of cost!

-When I say free, I mean to say that you just have to pay AWS for the time you used their database services, nothing extra for the hardware up-gradations, etc.
+When I say free, I mean to say that you just have to pay AWS for the time you used their database services, nothing extra for the hardware upgrades, etc.

 That sounds amazing, doesn’t it?
 Imagine the amount of savings this model will bring to you: You don’t have to maintain a Database Maintenance team, no need to buy expensive hardware for your servers, and most importantly, you can just focus on your business problems and leave everything for AWS to handle.